Skip to Main Content

 Can you film marine wildlife in Hungary?

+Here is the breakdown.
 Hungary is landlocked, so we focus instead on freshwater and steppe ecosystems.
-Lake Balaton (Central Europe's largest freshwater lake), the Danube and Tisza rivers, the thermal lake at Hévíz, and the wetlands of Hortobágy and Lake Tisza all provide outstanding locations for filming aquatic life, waterbirds and freshwater habitats.
+Lake Balaton (Central Europe's largest freshwater lake), the Danube and Tisza rivers, the thermal lake at Hévíz, and the wetlands of Hortobágy and Lake Tisza all give outstanding locations for filming aquatic life, waterbirds and freshwater habitats.

 What wildlife is available in Hungary?

-Hungary's iconic species include the grey cattle and racka sheep of the Hortobágy puszta, great bustards (one of Europe's heaviest flying birds), and white storks nesting on rooftops across the countryside.
+Here is what that looks like on the ground.
+Hungary's iconic species have the grey cattle and racka sheep of the Hortobágy puszta, great bustards (one of Europe's heaviest flying birds), and white storks nesting on rooftops across the countryside.
 Hortobágy National Park is a UNESCO World Heritage site and a major migratory bird hub, with cranes, geese, herons and raptors gathering in huge numbers.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Hungarian wildlife cinematographers who know Hortobágy, Lake Balaton and the Mátra and Bükk forests intimately.
+Here is how the picture comes together.
+Yes, we work with skilled Hungarian wildlife cinematographers who know Hortobágy, Lake Balaton and the Mátra and Bükk forests intimately.
 Many have credits with European broadcast natural history teams and can build long-stay hides for great bustard and crane work.

 What about permits for protected species and parks?

-Filming inside Hortobágy and other national parks requires authorisation from the park administration plus coordination with the Hungarian National Museum and Heritage Protection Office.
+Here is what we have to work with.
+Filming inside Hortobágy and other national parks needs authorisation from the park admin plus planning with the Hungarian National Museum and Heritage Protection Office.
 River filming permits go through local port authorities and water management.
-The Hungarian Film Commission can assist with expedited processing.
+The Hungarian Film Commission can help with expedited processing.

 Can you provide underwater filming?

-Yes, we offer professional freshwater underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in Lake Balaton, Hévíz thermal lake and the clear pools of mountain streams, and work safely with carp, pike, perch and other freshwater species.
+Here is the layout.
+Yes, we give pro freshwater dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in Lake Balaton, Hévíz thermal lake and the clear pools of mountain streams, and work safely with carp, pike, perch and other freshwater species.

 What's the best season for wildlife filming in Hungary?